Jay Peak Resort

 Jay Peak has 4 distinct freestyle riding zones built on the idea of progressive accessibility.
 Two of the parks (the Rail Garden and Grom Park located on Tramside) are located in the Beginner Zone, where new riders can get the basics down before moving on to 2 more advanced freestyle zones (the Progression Park and The Park located on Stateside).

 Several competitions are held each year at Jay Peak – the only resort in the east that offers guided backcountry skiing and riding.
 Jay Peak Ski Resort is best known for its snow and glades.
-It is also Vermont’s northernmost ski resort and gets more natural snow that any other Vermont ski area.
+It is also Vermont’s northernmost ski resort and gets more natural snow than any other Vermont ski area.

 Getting There: Jay Peak ski area is located 5 miles from the Quebec, Canada border, 64 miles from Burlington, Vermont and 70 miles from Montreal, Canada.
 To get there, take I-91 to Exit 26 (Orleans, VT), then go north via Route 5 to Route 14 North, then south on Route 100, to Route 101.
 Follow 101 north to Route 242 and Jay Peak.
 The ski area is about 15 miles west of Newport, Vermont.
-There is nice bed and breakfast inn lodging nearby in Montgomery, Vermont.
+There are nice bed and breakfast inn lodging available nearby in Montgomery, Vermont.